the view through the windshield car blog

 sherlock financial blogDouble Dip?
 In light of the anemic numbers coming out of various government bureaus and the stock market panic, everyone seems to be wondering if we're headed into a double-dip recession.

 The last so-called double dip came in 1980 and '81.
 I was running my plastics manufacturing and distribution business at the time and never witnessed an uptick and then a fallback.
 To me, it was one ginormous recession.
 (Actually, in Linn County Oregon, where my business was once located, it was a full-scale Depression - with unemployment peaking at 27%.
-During the Great Depression of the 1930s, national unemployment peaked at around 25%.)
+During the Great Depression, national unemployment peaked at 27.9% in September 1932.)

 My feeling about this time around is that we never came out of the 2008 recession.
 You can count the many reasons for this but it's a failure of leadership.
 Alleged gurus like Greenspan, Bernanke, Geithner, Paulson, Summers all played a role in the events leading up to the 2008 collapse or the incompetent fixes offered and tried.